 The simplest way to think about when crypto may have the nature of income is when a client is earning new tokens.
-There are a number of ways investors can earn new tokens or coins, including:
+There are several ways investors can earn new tokens or coins, including:

-Let’s take a look at a few examples of Income Tax on crypto.
+Let’s look at a few examples of Income Tax on crypto.

-However, DeFi staking in particular may work differently.
+DeFi staking, however, may work differently.
 For example, a client stakes ETH using the Lido protocol.
 The client receives stETH (staked ETH tokens) in return for their capital.
-This transaction more likely has the nature of capital as its exchanging one asset for another, as such Capital Gains tax may apply.
+This transaction more likely has the nature of capital as its exchanging one asset for another.
+As such, Capital Gains tax may apply.

 We’ve highlighted already that when it comes to DeFi investments, it all comes down to whether the transaction has the nature of income or the nature of capital and yield farming is no exception.
 Yield farming refers to ‘stacking’ various DeFi protocols on top of one another in order to reap the highest rewards.